nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 you and chances are you're already using one of them - namely [immer](https://github.com/immerjs/immer).
-The library is used widely to ensure state immutability while being able to use otherwise mutating JavaScript APIs. immer can not just create patches from your transitions, it also provides you with the corresponding inverse patches.
+The library is used widely to ensure state immutability while being able to use otherwise mutating JavaScript APIs.
+Not only will immer create patches from your transitions, it'll also provide you with the corresponding inverse patches.
 Staying with the example above you'd easily be able to undo an action using the inverse patch from the corresponding state transition: